Office Christmas Party

 Office Christmas Party is a 2016 American Christmas comedy film directed by Will Speck and Josh Gordon and written by Justin Malen and Laura Solon, based on a story by Jon Lucas and Scott Moore.
-The film stars an ensemble cast, including Jason Bateman, Olivia Munn, T.J.
-Miller, Jillian Bell, Vanessa Bayer, Courtney B. Vance, Rob Corddry, Kate McKinnon, and Jennifer Aniston.
+The film stars an ensemble cast consisting of Jason Bateman, Olivia Munn, T.J.
+Miller, Jillian Bell, Vanessa Bayer, Courtney B. Vance, Rob Corddry, Abbey Lee, Sam Richardson, Randall Park, Da'Vine Joy Randolph, Karan Soni, Kate McKinnon, and Jennifer Aniston.
+It tells the story of two co-workers who throw an epic office Christmas party in order to prevent the layoff of 40% of employees at the company they work at.

 The film was released on December 9, 2016, by Paramount Pictures.
-It grossed $114 million worldwide.
+It received mixed reviews from critics and grossed $114 million worldwide.